Add or remove trusted computers

 If you don’t want to enter a 2-Step Verification code or use your Security Key every time you sign in to your Google Account, you can mark your computer or mobile device as trusted.
 With trusted computers and devices, you don’t need to enter a verification code each time you sign in.Adding trusted computers and devices

 You can add a computer to your trusted list at any time.
 When you sign up for 2-Step Verification, you’ll be asked if you want to trust the computer you’re using.

-You can also mark a computer as trusted by selecting Trust this computer when you enter a verification code.
+You can also mark a computer as trusted by selecting Don't ask again on this computer when you enter a verification code.

 You can remove computers and devices from your trusted list at any time.
 To do so: